Agent Architecture / Foundation

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 4:12, where the video says: “setup with no ads, but you still want really good limits, then the GLM coding plan is also worth looking at.
 So, the GLM coding plan gives you models like GLM 5.1 inside tools like Claude Code, Klein,...”

 03